-To get up to speed, read Ken White’s eloquent piece about the first waves of the April 2 blast (“Georgia is on my mind” chapter).
-In short, one of the first fighters against copyright trolls — Georgia attorney Blair Chintella — filed a mighty motion for sanctions complemented by a very thorough history of Prenda’s shenanigans.
+To get up to speed, read Ken White’s piece about the first waves of the April 2 blast (“Georgia is on my mind” chapter).
+In short, one of the first fighters against copyright trolls — Georgia attorney Blair Chintella — filed a motion for sanctions complemented by a detailed history of Prenda’s shenanigans.
 This happened in AF Holdings, LLC v.
 Patel (GAND 12-cv-00262) after Chintella filed a motion to set aside his client’s default judgment, and Prenda tried to slither out by dismissing the case with prejudice.

-Today, Prenda’s local counsel Jacques Nazaire purportedly himself (I’m rolling my eyes as I’m writing it) wrote an apoplectic response (and motion for sanctions!) full of insults and mind-boggling accusations.
+Today, Prenda’s local counsel Jacques Nazaire purportedly himself (I’m rolling my eyes as I’m writing it) wrote an apoplectic response (and motion for sanctions!) full of insults and unsubstantiated accusations.
 This motion is even more hysterical than the series of December 2012 tantrums attributed to Brett Gibbs.

 The EFF is a left wing organization which has some of the same goals as the anti-government group “Anonymous” as well as the terrorist group “Wikileaks”.

 […] it is reported on the internet that Mitch Stoltz, a staff attorney with the EFF has stated that EFF took care of Cooper’s travel arrangements to testify in a California case.
 As such, any statements made by Mr. Cooper should be suspect.
 There is no evidence to suggest that Mr. Cooper has worked an honest day in his life.
 Rather, it appears that Mr. Cooper has spent his lifetime depending on the kindness of others.
 Logic dictates that the more Mr. Cooper testifies against those opposed to the EFF, the longer he is allowed to travel from state to state.